Which teams have best reason to dread facing Lionel Messi and which defences has he yet to breach?

 Article top media content

-• Messi has scored 101 goals in 10,362 minutes of European football; that's a goal roughly every 102 minutes and 35 seconds.
+• Messi has scored 108 goals in 10,812 minutes of European football; that's a goal roughly every 100 minutes and seven seconds.

 • The keeper who has gone the longest without conceding against Messi in Europe is Inter's Júlio César – 270 minutes – though Rubin Kazan's Sergei Ryzhikov may feel he has the moral right to that title.
 He has been unbeaten in 237 minutes against Messi; that run took in four matches, as opposed to Júlio César's three.

-• The Blaugrana man has scored more goals against Arsenal than any other team – nine in 447 minutes comprising six games.
-On average that's a goal every 49 minutes and 40 seconds.
+• The Blaugrana man has scored more goals against Arsenal than any other team in UEFA competition – nine in 447 minutes comprising six games.
+On average, that's a goal every 49 minutes and 40 seconds.

-• His favourite opponents may be Bayer Leverkusen: Messi has notched seven goals in 270 minutes against them, at a rate of one every 38 minutes and 34 seconds.
-Five of those strikes famously came in one match, a 7-0 win on 7 March 2012.
+• He scored a hat-trick in his first #UCL meeting with PSV on matchday one of the 2018/19 campaign, making the Dutch side his favourite opponents yet.
+Prior to that, his most amenable opponents may have been Bayer Leverkusen: Messi has hit seven goals in 270 minutes against them, at a rate of one every 38 minutes and 34 seconds.
+Five of those strikes famously came in one match, a 7-1 win on 7 March 2012.

 Who has Messi scored against in UEFA competition?

 • Of the big five European footballing nations, German opponents seem to suit Messi best: he scores on average every 70 minutes and 34 seconds against Bundesliga clubs.
-Goals are much rarer against sides from England (every 124m40s), Italy (136m10s), France (138m51s) and Spain (187m30s).
+Goals are much rarer against sides from England (every 110m11s), Italy (151m10s), France (138m51s) and Spain (187m30s).

 • Messi may relish Portuguese rearguards least of all; in 478 minutes against Liga teams, he has scored just twice – a goal every 239 minutes.